1998 San Diego Chargers season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Buffalo Bills

 A missed field goal allowed the Chargers to escape with a win on Ryan Leaf's debut.
 Leaf had an uncertain start, fumbling his first snap (the Chargers recovered), and throwing an interception in Bills' territory.
 The San Diego defense, however, allowed only 73 yards in the first half, and the Chargers led 3–0 at the break.

 Leaf found Bryan Still for 67 yards on the first play of the 3rd quarter, and hit the same player on a fade route two plays later for his first NFL touchdown pass.
 However, with San Diego up 13–7 in the 4th quarter, Leaf threw his second interception, setting up Buffalo for a 31-yard drive culminating when Doug Flutie and Andre Reed combined for their second touchdown pass of the day.
 John Carney's 54-yard field goal on the next possession clipped the upright but still went through, restoring the lead.

 Buffalo faced a 4th and 26 on their final possession, but a 36-yard pass interference penalty on Terrence Shaw kept the drive going.
 Seven plays later, Steve Christie, who had earlier missed from just 21 yards out, pushed a 39-yarder wide left with three seconds left, and the Chargers had the win.

 This game constituted the first time since 1985 that the Chargers played the Buffalo Bills.
 The reason for this is that before the admission of the Texans in 2002, NFL scheduling formulas for games outside a team's division were much more influenced by table position during the previous season.